Riverness/AssignmentOne/README.md

 ## Some significant decisions I made

 #### UI Tests
+- Every function that performs actions should check if its actions had the desired effect.
+I tried to ensure this by asserting the state of the DOM structure after every step (as long as it was possible/feasible to do so).
+This ensures the tests to be more stable and if (or when, depends on our optimism levels) tests fail, they will fail at the actual step things went wrong.
+It also helps us to chain commands together with greater confidence.
 - I used only two pages in the page object model in this implementation since all of the website was functioning within only these two pages from what I could see.
 The URLs kept changing but the page layout was essentially the same so one homepage and one playground page was implemented as page objects.
 - I couldn't implement the drag-and-drop test case.
 It was not something I came across in my career and I couldn't figure out how to do it so in the interest of time I left it unimplemented.